Optimizing Withdrawals in High‑Income Years

 Case Study: Navigating Withdrawals After a Liquidity Event

-2. Consider the timing and sequence of your withdrawals, especially if you have multiple sources of income or expect changes in your income from year to year.
+- Plan the timing and sequence of withdrawals, especially if you expect your income to fluctuate or have multiple income streams.

-3. Work with your financial advisor to monitor your accounts and help you stay aligned with your long-term goals.
+- Work with your advisor to monitor your accounts and ensure your plan stays aligned with your long-term goals.

-5. Periodically revisit your withdrawal plan to make sure it still fits your lifestyle and financial objectives as circumstances change.
+- Revisit your withdrawal plan regularly to make sure it fits your evolving lifestyle and objectives.

 Actionable Tips for Investors

-• Keep track of your income and investment withdrawals on a regular basis so you can make informed decisions.
+- Track your income and withdrawals consistently so you can make timely, informed decisions.

-• Consider how investment gains, losses, and timing may impact your overall financial plan.
+- Consider how market gains, losses, and the timing of withdrawals may affect your plan.

-• Collaborate with a fiduciary advisor who puts your interests first and can help you review your options from a broad, long-term perspective.
+- Work with a fiduciary advisor who reviews your options from a broad, long-term perspective—not just the short-term.

 Challenges and Considerations